-Both time- and event-triggered execution models are used in all of the examined systems.
-The time-triggered model is commonly used for control functionality whereas the even-triggered model is used mainly for information handling for diagnostic reasons.
+Both time- and event-triggered execution models are used in all of the examined applications.
+The timetriggered model is commonly used for control functionality whereas the even-triggered model is used mainly for information handling for diagnostic reasons.
 The interviewees state that the choice of execution model in development is mainly dependent on: (i) Verification possibilities, both functional and temporal. (ii) Flexibility of adding new functionality. (iii) Required response-time on functionality. (iv) Simplicity of use in development.